chef/chef-web-docs/chef_master/source/server_replication.rst

 This configuration file has the following settings:

 ``bootstrap``
-   Indicates whether an attempt to bootstrap the Chef server is made.
+   Indicates whether an attempt to bootstrap the Chef Server is made.
 Generally only enabled on systems that have bootstrap enabled via a ``server`` entry.
 Default value: ``true``.

 ``chef_base_path``
    Default value: ``'/opt/opscode'``.